WellthCare

-The gap between your retirement date and Medicare eligibility at age 65 can feel like a canyon-financially and medically.
-While it’s a common stressor, the good news is that you have several viable options to bridge this period.
-The key is to choose the right mix of coverage and cost-control strategies so that you protect your health without draining your savings.
+The gap between retirement and Medicare at 65?
+It can feel like a financial and medical canyon.
+It's a common worry, but you've got options.
+Pick the right mix of coverage and cost control, and you can protect your health without draining your savings.

 1. COBRA Continuation Coverage

-Under COBRA (the Consolidated Omnibus Budget Reconciliation Act), if you leave your employer, you can keep your existing group health plan for a limited time-typically 18 to 36 months.
-This is often the simplest path because it means no change in doctors, networks, or coverage levels.
-However, you will pay the full premium (your former employer’s share plus your own), plus a 2% administrative fee.
-For many pre-Medicare retirees, this can be a costly but predictable bridge.
+Under COBRA, you can keep your former employer's group health plan for a limited time—typically 18 to 36 months.
+It's often the simplest option: no change to your doctors, networks, or coverage.
+But you pay the full premium (both your share and your employer's) plus a 2% administrative fee.
+For many, it's a costly but predictable bridge.

 • Pros: Seamless continuity; no network disruption; guaranteed coverage.